ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - `option_t` renamed to elektraLockFlags and elektraLookupFlags. _(Markus Raab)_
 - `cursor_t` renamed to elektraCursor. _(Markus Raab)_

-> Note: we made this release on purpose before merging
+> Note: We made this release before merging larger changes.
-> larger changes.
-Please expect more fundamental changes
-> in the next releases.
+> Please expect more fundamental changes in the next releases.

 ### Errors